OctopusDeploy/docs/docs/infrastructure/deployment-targets/ssh-targets/calamari-on-ssh-targets.md

 ---
-title: Calamari on Mono
+title: Calamari on SSH Targets
-description: Calamari can run on the Mono framework
+description: Calamari on *nix systems
 position: 4
-version: "[3.0,)"
 ---

+Calamari is the command-line tool that is invoked to perform the deployment steps on the deployment target.

+There are two versions of Calamari that can be installed on SSH deployment targets:

+- If Mono is installed a version of [Calamari built against the full .NET framework](#mono-calamari) will be installed.
+- If Mono is not installed a [self-contained version of Calamari](#self-contained-calamari) built against .NET Core will be installed on the target.

+## Calamari on Mono {#mono-calamari}

 [Calamari](/docs/api-and-integration/calamari.md) can execute on the [Mono framework](http://www.mono-project.com/), allowing Octopus to deploy via SSH to \*nix operating systems.